emafasce/bioinformatics/README.md

 - Are segmentation predictions useful to classify the two types of cancer?

-### NOTEBOOKS DESCRIPTION
+### FILES DESCRIPTION

 Notebooks for the training: they are all contained in training_nbs folder.
-To run them, make a Wandb account (1) and change the paths.
+To run them, make a Wandb account (1) and change the path for the home folder.
 Notebooks for the visualizations: they are all contained in visualizations folder.
-Notebooks for the dataset: they are all contained in dataset folder
+Notebooks for the dataset: they are all contained in dataset folder The Predictions folder contains the segmentation predictions of the best performing model.

 ### APPENDIX